julimalit/LIB350-QueerFilipinoHistory/pages/dmp.md

 ---
 title: Data Management Plan
-layout: about
+layout: page
 permalink: /dmp.html
 ---
-##Project Description
+## Project Description
 This collection explores queer history in the Philippines, highlighting and honoring the stories of queer Filipinos who have existed since pre-colonial times.
 The Philippines’ rich history of trans, gender nonconforming, and gay Filipino culture is mirrored in its languages, fashion, and resilience throughout colonial occupations and evolving legislation.
 Gathered from Filipino and Spanish sources off of digital libraries such as Project Gutenberg, Google Books, and Hathi Trust, as well as cataloged videos; the collection explores missed narratives of queer people in Filipino culture, and of Filipinos in queer culture through digital visual and textual material.
 This collection features, for instance, the Vocabulario de la Lengua Tagala, excerpts from the 55 volume series The Philippine Islands, 1493-1898, the illuminated Boxer Codex, plates from the Field Museum of Natural History Anthropology collection, and queer/drag documentaries.

 Kahit nasaan na ang isang LGBTQ+ pinoy sa kanilang pagladlad, at kahit anuman ang yun salaysay ng nangingibabaw sa paligid nila, kailangan natin maakilala ang istoria natin at malaman itong katutuosan: meron tayong pwesto sa kasaysayan ng Pilipinas, at may laban parin ng mga communitad natin.

 Within western and dominant narratives of post-colonial and predominantly conservative cultures in the Philippines, it is easy for queer-identifying Filipinos to feel alone in either or both communities.
 But these identities are intricately intertwined, as depicted in this collection.
 And through inspiration and visibility, ang message natin ay ito lang: ang pagmamahalin ay pinapaganda ang buhay.
 May karapatan tayong mabuhay at magmahal, at alamin itong kasaysayan.

-##Personnel, Roles & Responsibilities
+## Personnel, Roles & Responsibilities
 Project Manager: Juli Malit (3rd Year Architecture Major, Minor Digital Humanities) communicates to the team deadlines as well as updates to project progress.
 Project submissions are dealt with by the project manager.